Hiba1471/Surgical-Complication-Risk-Prediction-Engine/README.md

 The model generalized well from validation to test data, with no major performance drop on unseen records.

-## Fairness Assessment

-Fairness was assessed across gender and race indicator variables.

-Although the model performed strongly overall, fairness analysis identified disparities in false positive rates across demographic groups.
-The most notable disparity appeared in the Race 2, category 1 subgroup, where the false positive rate was **0.244**, more than double the overall false positive rate of **0.113**.

-Because of these disparities, the model should **not** be deployed as a clinical decision tool without additional fairness mitigation, subgroup monitoring, and clinical validation.

 ## Key Findings